jennybc/access-r-source/README.md

 bind_rows path:R
 ```

-GitHub search only shows you the first one or two matches within a file, but I gather that `R/bind.r` is where I want to look.
-I [visit it in the browser](https://github.com/hadley/dplyr/blob/master/R/bind.r) and use my browser to search for `bind_rows`, which reveals the [function definition](https://github.com/hadley/dplyr/blob/master/R/bind.r).
+GitHub search only shows you the first one or two matches within a file, but I gather that [`R/bind.r`](https://github.com/hadley/dplyr/blob/master/R/bind.r) is where I want to look.
+I visit it in the browser and use the browser to search for `bind_rows`, which reveals the [function definition](https://github.com/hadley/dplyr/blob/969a3a8e2f1dea5802a1cb6c13e189691a0e206f/R/bind.r#L70-L81).
 That reveals I actually need `bind_rows_`.

 So I do another [GitHub search with this query](https://github.com/hadley/dplyr/search?utf8=✓&q=bind_rows_):